 Administrative Assistant for Next Gen Multiplication & Discipleship

-Celebrating every time a disciple makes a disciple and the church multiplies itself until there is a transforming presence in every zip code.
+Celebrating every time a disciple makes a disciple and a church multiplies itself, until The Wesleyan Church has a transforming presence in every zip code.

 A Message from our General Superintendent

 There are certain priorities and pursuits that matter and last.
 They start in the heart of God and through focused prayer capture the heart of The Wesleyan Church.
 We are commissioned and empowered to be a disciple-making movement (Matthew 28:18-20; Acts 1:8) in multiplying locations.
 This calls for Kingdom risks, an entrepreneurism of eternal consequence.